Is Cotton a Renewable Resource? 7 Key Pros & Cons Revealed

 Upcycled cotton is when existing pure cotton fabric (such as clothes, towels, or 100% organic cotton sheets) is reused for another purpose rather than being thrown away.

-This prevents material from going to landfill and does not need the water and electricity used by recycled cotton.
+This prevents material from going to landfill and does not require the water and electricity used by recycled cotton.

 Some examples of upcycling cotton include: